2025 ANNUAL REPORT

 Minimum salary for all full-time employees

-Full-time, part-time and seasonal employees find purposeful work at the Y
+Full-time, part-time and seasonal employees find purposeful work

 Staff members promoted to new positions due to positive job performance